-See also: Temperature Measurement (Thermocouple) on page 19.
+See also Temperature Measurement (Thermocouple).

-When using a thermocouple or an RTD sensor connected to MC6-Ex to measure the external reference junction temperature: Keep in mind that there is no isolation between the instrument to be calibrated and the sensor measuring the reference temperature.
+Warning: When using a thermocouple or an RTD sensor connected to MC6-Ex to measure the external reference junction temperature: Keep in mind that there is no isolation between the instrument to be calibrated and the sensor measuring the reference temperature.